 You can use the machine for removing the paint and coatings (like chrome) from your spray airbrush, sprayer tools, metal parts, fittings, machinery tools, metal miniatures, resin prints or models, etc.

 This is the reason it’s an important device for home painters and artists who uses airbrush kits, compressors, spraying tools, etc.

-As a home painter, you can also use the device to clean your old paint brushes that have thick layers of paint deposited and are too stubborn to clean.
+As a home painter, you can also use the device to clean your old paint brushes and paint guns that have thick layers of paint deposited and are too stubborn to clean.

 Many painters also use the machine as a paint bottle shaker for mixing paint.

 When using the device make sure you use a high-quality biodegradable ultrasonic paint stripping solution that can amplify the process and cleaning results.

 De-ionized water also works great in most cases if the paint isn’t very tough to remove.
 If you want you can also use something like simple green or vinegar.

 Many people recommend using paint thinner, CLR, isopropyl alcohol (IPA), gasoline, etc. as an ultrasonic cleaning fluid.

 But I don’t recommend using them in your machine as lacquer thinners or other mineral solvents spirits and can be flammable and can cause severe damage.

 If you don’t want to invest in ultrasonic solution or de-ionized water, simply use tap water that’s free of limescale or other minerals.